kyledy/airbnb-clone/README.md

-## IMPORTANT INFORMATION
+## Important Information
-I am currently in the process of refactoring this project and keeping it up to date.
+I am currently still in the process of a full-scale refactoring of this project and keeping it up to date.
 To be completed within the next two weeks are:
 - Adding screenshots of the modified UI styles
 - Hosting this project on an AWS/Azure platform